 A home equity loan can be a great tool for making renovations to your home that may increase its value or for consolidating debt, but you’ll want to consider the terms of the loan and your past borrowing behavior to determine if its right for you.

-10 Best Home Equity Loan Companies in 2019
+10 Best Home Equity Loan Companies

 - BB&T - BB&T offers an online prequalification loan calculator and you can get a fully customized rate estimate online.